NVlabs/Differentiable-Global-Router/CUGR-comment.md

 2. `constructRoutingDAG`
     + Each node is a `std::shared_ptr<PatternRoutingNode>`, and the topology is stored by `.children` vector.

+## Maze Routing
++ In mazerouting.cpp, Vertex is actually edges in gcell graph
 ## How to do patching (for CUGR2.0)
 1. Pin access patch, for pins at the bottom layer. add 3*3 (3 is defined by `pin_patch_padding`) gcells around the pin with height 3.
 2. Wire segment patches, if the wire segment is not sparse, i.e., aviable tracks < 2 ( 2 is defined by `wire_patch_threshold`), also patch above and bottom layer unless the above/bottom layer is not sparse.
 If the prev cell is not patched. the `wire_patch_threshold` will be increased by 1.2 per cell (1.2 is defined by `wire_patch_inflation_rate`)

+## Parameters